home-assistant/home-assistant.io/source/_integrations/envisalink.markdown

 This is a fully event-based component.
 Any event sent by the Envisalink device will be immediately reflected within Home Assistant.

 As of 0.29, the alarm_trigger service is supported.
 It is possible to fire off an envisalink-based alarm directly from Home Assistant.
-For example, a newer Z-Wave / Zigbee sensor can now be integrated into a legacy alarm system using a Home Assistant automation.
+For example, a newer Z-Wave/Zigbee sensor can now be integrated into a legacy alarm system using a Home Assistant automation.

 An `envisalink` section must be present in the `configuration.yaml` file and contain the following options as required: